AckeeCZ/ackee-guardian/README.md

 that is used by other modules to encrypt the data.
 You don't have to depend on this module directly, if you use `datastore` modules or `jetpack`.

+#### Android KeyStore synchronization

+Android KeyStore is not thread-safe and its operations must be synchronized to avoid errors on various range of devices.
+Ackee Guardian synchronizes all Android KeyStore operations performed under the hood using a single `AndroidKeyStoreSemaphore` object.

+It is important to know that you need to synchronize all KeyStore operations, not only those using `KeyStore` class, but even all others using various classes from JCA that are backed-up by AndroidKeyStore provider implementation.
+This includes e.g. `KeyGenerator` for key generation in Android KeyStore or `Cipher` for encryption/decryption using keys stored in Android KeyStore.
+These operations have to be synchronized across your whole app, so even though Ackee Guardian synchronizes operations under the hood, you need to synchronize your custom operations involving Android KeyStore together with those in Ackee Guardian.
+Guardian already provides some abstractions over JCA APIs backed by AndroidKeyStore provider, that are properly synchronized like `SynchronizedAndroidKeyStore` or `SynchronizedAndroidKeyGenerator`, that you can use without any other synchronization code.
+However, not all JCA APIs are covered or maybe you can't use provided abstractions for some reason.
+In these cases, the simplest way to synchronize everything correctly is to wrap all your Android KeyStore operations in the `AndroidKeyStoreSemaphore.withPermit` calls.

+There is more options how you can approach the synchronization using Ackee Guardian, which are discussed in more detail in `AndroidKeyStoreSemaphore` documentation, that also provides more information about this topic and implementation in Guardian.

 ### DataStore

 DataStore modules provide an encrypted version of `DataStore`s.
 They use [Tink](https://github.com/tink-crypto/tink-java)